Jersey Charity Awards

 of excellence, together with ideas and leadership that will inspire and from which others can learn.

-The Awards were established ten years ago and carry particular significance in this 50th anniversary year of the AJC.
-The awards are to honour professionals and volunteers who manage charities, to recognise and promote best practice and to encourage continuing professional development.
+The Awards were established fourteen years ago and the awards are to honour professionals and volunteers who manage charities, to recognise and promote best practice and to encourage continuing professional development.

 Some examples of achievements could be: